tplooker/pfc-jwk-cwk-id/draft-ietf-cose-bls-key-representations.md

 - The parameter "kty" MUST be present and set to "OKP".
 - The parameter "crv" MUST be present and value MUST be one defined in (#curve-parameter-registration).
-- The parameter "x" MUST be present whose value represents the curve point for the public key.
-This value MUST be encoded using the serialization defined in [@!id.draft.pairing-friendly-curves-10] Appendix C and MUST be base64url encoded without padding as defined in [@!RFC7515] Appendix C.
+- The parameter "x" MUST be present whose value represents the x coordinate of the curve point for the public key.
+This value MUST be encoded using the serialization defined in Section 2.3.5 of [@SEC1] and MUST be base64url encoded without padding as defined in [@!RFC7515] Appendix C.
+- The parameter "y" MUST be present whose value represents the y coordinate of the curve point for the public key.
+This value MUST be encoded using the serialization defined in Section 2.3.5 of [@SEC1] and MUST be base64url encoded without padding as defined in [@!RFC7515] Appendix C.
 - The parameter "d" MUST be present for private key representations whose value MUST contain the little-endian representation of the private key base64url encoded without padding as defined in [@!RFC7515] Appendix C. This parameter MUST NOT be present for public keys.

 ### COSE_Key Representation